phillip-keldenich/sammy/README.md

 - `gurobi 12.0.2` as installed by the bundled `gurobi_public` conan package,
 - `Boost 1.88.0` installed via conan (from conan-center),
 - `nlohmann_json 3.12.0` installed via conan (from conan-center),
-as well as the versions of the external SAT solvers CaDiCaL, Lingeling, Cryptominisat and Kissat, which are included in this archive.
+as well as the versions of the external SAT solvers CaDiCaL, Lingeling, Cryptominisat and Kissat which are included in this archive.

 # Simple Docker Usage